 Using two or more Graphics Card or Graphics processor

-At present Photoshop do not use more than one GPU.
+At present Photoshop does not use more than one GPU.
 Whether you use one or more, the Photoshop performance will remain the same.
 In fact, using multiple GPU with different drivers may cause issues with GPU’s accelerated features in Photoshop.
 If you are looking for a better result, you can connect two or more display screens to one graphics card.
-If at all, you want to use, more than one graphics card, make sure they are of same model and make.
+If at all, you want to use, more than one graphics card, make sure they are of the same model and make.
 Else, your Photoshop may experience crashes and other issues.

-Note: If you have encountered scratch disk error message while working on Photoshop and looking for a solution on how to fix Photoshop scratch disk error, you can make use of a Photoshop file repair software.
+Note: If you have encountered a scratch disk error message while working on Photoshop and looking for a solution on how to fix Photoshop scratch disk error, you can make use of Photoshop file repair software.
 You can download the trial version right away, if satisfied with the results go ahead and make the purchase.

 Using Performance Preferences for GPU in Photoshop

-For Windows: Open Photoshop, select Edit and Preferences and then Performance.
+For Windows: Open Photoshop, select Edit and Preferences, and then Performance.